ECIP 1111: Olympia EVM and Protocol Upgrades Source

 Modular Activation

-ECIP-1111 introduces the redirection of BASEFEE revenue to an on-chain treasury but does not require immediate activation of downstream governance components — including ECIP-1113 (Olympia DAO) or ECIP-1114 (legal execution interface).
+ECIP-1111 introduces the redirection of BASEFEE revenue to an on-chain treasury but does not require immediate activation of downstream governance components — including ECIP-1113 (Olympia DAO Governance Framework) or ECIP-1114 (Ethereum Classic Funding Proposal Process).

-Instead, BASEFEE is redirected to a passive, non-upgradable treasury contract defined in ECIP-1112.
+Instead, BASEFEE is redirected to a passive, immutable, governance-isolated treasury contract defined in ECIP-1112.
 This treasury:

 • Accumulates protocol revenue without disbursing funds